 Erg Amatlich is a vast dune basin trapped between the Adrar mountains.
 In addition to endless dunes, the region gathers a great variety of Saharan landscapes such as canyons, tiny cultivable oasis and palm groves.
-Discover prehistoric stone arrowheads, earthenware shards, silent witness of people living on these sites long time ago, when this region was a green land crossed by large rivers.
+Discover prehistoric stone arrowheads, earthenware shards, silent witness of people who lived in these sites thousands of years ago, when this region was a green land crossed by large rivers.
 Voices, joyful cries of women and children welcome us to remote nomadic camps and hidden adobe villages to experience intense human encounters after the immense silence of the Sahara.

 The old village date back to the XIII century.
 Whole day in the magical atmosphere of this stone citadel, considered the jewel of Mauritanian oases, and one of the best preserved in the whole Sahara.
 Visit of two manuscript collections, including Ould Habott, the largest in Mauritania.
 The minaret of the white stone mosque is supposed to be the second oldest still in use in the whole Muslim world.
 We will discover the palm grove that shade vegetable gardens and the remains of the French colonial times as the former Foreign Legion fort , the tribunal and a tall water tower: interesting samples of Neo-Sudanese architecture.

 After dinner we will be guest at a festive celebration in a local courtyard.
 At the fire light, the atmosphere will become vibrant: roll of drums, songs of women and cadenced dances…

 Day 7: Ouadane, the remotest, from Chinguetti to Ouadane